Yorick-06/SimpleResources/README.md

 //but the field with the id "myStacks" using a different codec codecBuilder.withCodec(ItemStack.CODEC.listOf(), "myStacks");
 ```
-Another useful method is specifying the post processor which gets invoked when a values are assigned to a newly created
+Another useful method is specifying the post processor which gets invoked when values are assigned to a newly created
 instance.
 This can be used to modify the class or check for conflicting values
 ```
 Function<MyConfig, DataResult<MyConfig>> postProcessor = config -> {